 The lady of the hut was very warm and nice, she was very comfortable with me in her space, even offered me some water and snacks and looked absolutely at peace with herself.
 While the man at the carving shop was very disrespectful, boasted about his high profile clients and looked at me in way I was uncomfortable.
 In both these cases, I felt the energy of the space first and then met the people.

-- I dont bark at my people or behave unreasonable.
+- I don’t bark at my people or behave unreasonably.
 Their comfort level when I am on site is equal to or more than when I am not around.

-- I dont invite people whose energy I dont know into the space and dont allow outsiders straying in.
+- I don’t invite people whose energy I don’t know into the space and don’t allow outsiders to stray in.

 How to increase the energy of your space?